Sen. Angus King: Not enough evidence against Trump yet for impeachment

 "We may get there, but we are not there now."

-King's comments come after a rough week for Trump, particularly as it relates to special counsel Robert Mueller's investigation into possible collusion between the president's campaign and Russia during the 2016 election.
+King's comments come after a rough week for Trump, particularly as it relates to Mueller's investigation into possible collusion between the president's campaign and Russia during the 2016 election.

 Last week, federal prosecutors accused Trump of directing his former lawyer, Michael Cohen to commit campaign finance felonies regarding hush-money payments to two adult film entertainers who claim they had affairs with Trump years ago.